Using Contracted Solution Graphs for Solving Reconfiguration Problems: Recoloring Chordal Graphs

 \end{proof}

 We are now ready to state the following result.

 \begin{corol} Let $G$ be a chordal $k$-colorable graph on $n$ vertices, and let $T$ be a clique of $G$.
-In polynomial time, we can find a chordal nice tree decomposition of $(G,T)$ on at most $(k+3)n$ nodes. \end{corol} \begin{proof} Lemma~\ref{lem:ChordalNiceTreedecomp} shows how we can choose the proper type of root node.
+Then it is possible to find a chordal nice tree decomposition of $(G,T)$ on at most $(k+3)n$ nodes in polynomial time. \end{corol} \begin{proof} Lemma~\ref{lem:ChordalNiceTreedecomp} shows how we can choose the proper type of root node.
 We can build the chordal nice tree decomposition by adding this node to the tree decomposition(s) of (a) smaller graph(s).
 The entire chordal nice tree decomposition is constructed by continuing this process recursively.
 Lemma~\ref{lem:SizeNiceTreedecomp} shows that the resulting chordal nice tree decomposition has at most $(w+4)n$ nodes, where $w+1$ is the maximum bag size.
 Since every bag is a clique of $G$ and the graph is $k$-colorable, we have $w+1\le k$, so there are at most $(k+3)n$ nodes.
 Since we have a polynomial number of nodes, and for every node we spend polynomial time (Lemma~\ref{lem:ChordalNiceTreedecomp}), the entire process terminates in polynomial time. \end{proof}

 We note that the precise complexity bound in Corollary~\ref{corol:chordalNiceTreedecomp} depends on implementation details, which are beyond the scope of this paper.